APWHY/grpcgw-golang-example/README.md

 # Defining Services

 Services are defined in `/proto`.
 When compiled, the generated interfaces need to be implemented.
-In this example, they're implemented in `/protoServices` but how it's structured is completely up to you.
+In this example, they're implemented in `/services` but how it's structured is completely up to you.

 In the protobuf 3 language, it's very simple to define standard HTTP methods.
 We define the request model and view model to be returned in the proto files.

 The normal approach to the services is:
  1. Define the endpoints and models
  2. Run the protobuf compiler (Provided in the Makefile).
 This will generate boilerplate GRPC code with interfaces that your services must implement.
 There is also the added benefit of Swagger docs automatically being generated with a protoc plugin.
- 3. Wire up the new services in `main.go`
+ 3. Wire up the new services in `main.go` (steps 2 and 3 can be run at the same time with `make run`)

-There is a complete health endpoint example.
+There is a complete example with two endpoints.
+The `health` endpoint is a simple service that simply displays that the server is up.
+The `pet` endpoint is a service designed to interact with a database at `ECOMM_CLOUD_DB_CONNECTION_STRING`.
+It will come with one `GET` and one `POST` request, along with validation and error handling.

 # Configurations